microsoft/o365-moodle/local/onenote/README.md

 ### \local_onenote\api\base class
 This is a singleton class that provides simple wrappers for various authentication and the OneNote online REST API.
 Some of the functionality provided includes:
-- render_signin_widget: Returns the HTML for displaying the signin widget for Microsoft OneNote.
+- render_signin_widget: Returns the HTML for displaying the sign-in widget for Microsoft OneNote.
 - get_items_list: Used for drilling down the hierarchy of OneNote notebooks, sections, and pages.
 - download_page: Downloads the contents of a OneNote page, including the HTML and any images; saves them in a folder and creates a .zip file out of it.
 - render_action_button: Returns the HTML for displaying action buttons that allow students to view or work on OneNote assignments and teachers to provide feedback on them.